 Responsibilities (Article 8)

 Every FBO in the food supply chain has to take responsibility for ensuring that the allergen information they provide is accurate.
-They must not supply food which they know or presume to be non-compliant with the lawfood information requirements.
+They must not supply food which they know or presume to be non-compliant with food information requirements.

-Food businesses supplying food to other food businesses that is not intended for the final consumer and / or not intended for mass caterers must ensure that business to business sales of food (prepacked and non-prepacked) are accompanied with sufficient information to enable subsequent food businesses to meet their responsibilities.
-FBOs who whose activities do not affect food information must not supply food which they know or presume to be non-compliant with food information requirements.
-FBOs are responsible for ensuring compliance with the provisions relevant to their activities and verifyverifing that those requirements are met.
-This applies to all operators including: manufacturers, suppliers and the caterers.
+Food businesses supplying food to other food businesses that is not intended for the final consumer and / or not intended for mass caterers must ensure that business to business sales of food are accompanied with sufficient information to enable subsequent food businesses to meet their responsibilities.
+FBOs whose activities do not affect food information must not supply food which they know or presume to be non-compliant with food information requirements.
+FBOs are responsible for ensuring compliance with the provisions relevant to their activities and verifing that those requirements are met.
+This applies to all operators including: manufacturers, suppliers and caterers.

 Presentation of mandatory allergen information (Articles 9, 12, 13 and 21)

 Allergen information for non-prepacked food can be communicated through a variety of means to suit the business format of the FBO.
 The requirement is to provide information about the use of allergenic ingredients in a food.
 The provision does not require food businesses to provide a full ingredients list.
-Where food business choose for this information to not be provided upfront in a written format (for example allergen information on the menu or foods sold by a butcher or delicatessen), the food business should use clear signposting to direct the customer to where this information can be found such as asking members of staff.
-In such situations there must be a statement that can be found on food menus, chalkboards, food order tickets, food labels or webpages (see Regulation 5 (4) of the Food Information Regulations 2014)
+Where food business choose for this information to not be provided upfront in a written format (for example allergen information on the menu), the food business should use clear signposting to direct the customer to where this information can be found such as asking members of staff.
+In such situations there must be a statement that can be found on food menus, chalkboards, food order tickets, food labels (see Regulation 5 (4) of the Food Information Regulations 2014)

 In the drive-through (or drive-thru) scenario signage that indicates that oral information is available through a member of staff elsewhere on the premises is permitted.